mac10pro/mac10.github.io/README.md

 * images/

 All other directories and files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.

-If you do use them, a link back to http://github.com/mojombo/jekyll would be appreciated, but is not required.
+Thanks for quick Blog setup from: http://github.com/mojombo/jekyll